kimmykokonut/VendorOrderTracker.Solution/README.md

 11. Optionally you can use a file watcher so you don't have to restart the server every time the code changes.
 Run this command `$ dotnet watch run` to make the server automatically update.

-12. In the terminal, type `$ dotnet run` (to compile and execute the console application ).
+12. In the terminal, type `$ dotnet run` (to compile and execute the console application).
+Now you can see my application on your  [local server](https://localhost:5000).

 13. Enjoy!
 You can close the development server at anytime by entering `ctrl` + `c` in the terminal.

-* To run tests using MSTest, navigate to the ProjectName.Tests directory in your terminal and type `$ dotnet test`
+* To run tests using MSTest, navigate to the VendorOrderTracker.Tests directory in your terminal and type `$ dotnet test`

 ## Known Bugs
 * None known at this time